DieTechniker/3rdparty-privacy-proxy/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes about how to deploy this on a live system ...

 ## Configuration

 All configuration is done within the ```application.yml``` config file.
-This is where you will place your assets to download, configure local directory pathes as well as the dev, prod and whatever profiles you require.
+This is where you will place your assets to download by listing remote endpoints and target filenames, configure local directory paths as well as the dev, prod and whatever profiles you require.
 Those values can then be used within your implementations.
 Check out the supplied example config and implementations to get an idea what can be configured.
 The configuration is based on yaml.

 ## Built With